vfarcic/vfarcic.github.io/devops23/pv-demo.md

 ---

+* We deleted Jenkins Deployment and PersistentVolumeClaim
 * We retrieved PersistentVolumes and observed that the one we used before was automatically removed with the removal of the PersistentVolumeClaim
-* We retrieved AWS volumes and observed that the one created by the PersitentVolume was removed
+* We retrieved external drives and observed that the one created by the PersitentVolume was removed

 ## Default Storage Classes